Time Travel, Physics Simulations, and the Greatest Director of the Decade

 To Infinity and Beyond

 It is safe to say that Nolan and Hamilton both have a passion for their crafts.
 Each has spent years developing and perfecting their own individual styles.
 With some of the Hollywood projects Hamilton has done in the past, it’s no wonder that they have gone and worked with Nolan, one of the most prolific directors of our time.
 And when the two come together, they have created wonderful and extremely memorable pieces that can stand the test of time and space.
 With Nolan having announced a few new projects, perhaps we will see the two collaborate once again and make some more incredible pieces.
-Until then, we can travel through time, look to the stars, and be our own heroes while wearing a few amazing watches.
+Until then, we can travel through time, look to the stars, and be our own heroes while wearing a few amazing timepieces.

 Interstellar is available to stream on Hulu and Paramount Plus.
 Tenet is available to stream on HBO Max or Hulu.
 If you are interested in purchasing any of the pieces from this story, please see the Hamilton section of our website, https://brentmiller.com/collections/hamilton